Executive Summary

 But beneath that shared philosophy, Cube and Aleph are making different architectural bets.

 Aleph is an AI-native, spreadsheet-first FP&A platform built around a semantic data engine.
-It centralizes and transforms data from 150+ sources, injects live data into Excel and Google Sheets through bi-directional sync and layers observable AI across every workflow.
-Aleph's bet is that the future of FP&A is intelligent automation - not just governance but AI that eliminates the manual work entirely.
+Founded by Albert Gozzi and Santiago Perez De Rosso, backed by Khosla Ventures, Bain Capital Ventures and Y Combinator with $46 million in total funding (Series B September 2025), Aleph has grown 10X since its Series A. It centralizes and transforms data from 150+ sources, injects live data into Excel and Google Sheets through bi-directional sync and layers Aleph Intelligence (AI) — an army of AI agents, analysts and assistants — across every workflow.

 Both platforms are fast to implement, easy to use and well-suited for lean teams.
-The question is whether your team needs a governed data layer for their spreadsheets or an AI-powered operating system underneath them.
+The question is whether your team needs a governed data layer with AI assistants or an AI-powered operating system underneath their spreadsheets.

 CFO Shortlist Verdict

 Choose Cube if your finance team wants the simplest, most lightweight path to governed FP&A. Cube adds structure without adding complexity.
-It is the right platform for teams that want spreadsheet superpowers and nothing more.
+It is the right platform for teams that want spreadsheet superpowers — governance, centralized data and conversational AI — and nothing more.

 Choose Aleph if your finance team wants to fundamentally change how much manual work they do.
 Aleph is the right platform for teams that want AI-native automation, deeper data unification and a platform designed to scale their output without scaling their headcount.